clnhlzmn/blog/_drafts/2020-08-22-unit-testing-embedded-c.md

 Decoupling `relay_control.c` from the hardware (`avr/io.h`) has the added benefit that your tests are not constrained by the target environment's memory or processor limitations.
 The tests can use the full power of the C language.

 Now whenever you make a change to `relay_control.c` you can quickly run the test to make sure that the functionality remains.
-But how do we run this test?
+But how do you run this test?

 ## Running unit tests

 One way is to use a simple makefile that compiles `test_relay_control.c` and `relay_control.c` and then runs the resulting executable.
 Or you could use a more advanced build system generator like CMake.
-I recommend using CMake.
+I recommend using CMake because it gets very tricky very quickly to link up a bunch of `.c` and `.h` files in different directories to create an executable with only a makefile.
 I have only recently learned how to use CMake so please bear with me on this.
 The solution that I have come up with for running unit tests on windows goes like this:

 1. create a directory somewhere in your project called `test`